ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 ## [From _The Athens post._](https://chroniclingamerica.loc.gov/lccn/sn84024443/1851-07-18/ed-1/seq-3)

 #### 1851-07-18 &middot; Athens, Tenn.

 <table style="width: 100%;"><tr><td style="width: 50%">

+on as possible.&quot;
+The girl.
+Elizabeth Conroy, who he
+stabbed whilst she was attempting to
+shield his wife from him. is severely
+wounded, but the physicians do not
+consider her in a dangerous condition.
 Educate your Daughters.-When
 I lived among the Choctaw
 Indians.
 I held n consultation with